 The REBNY statement asks a potential buyer to provide information about his or her assets (cash, stocks, property, etc.), liabilities (mortgages, student loans, etc.) as well as monthly income (salary, bonuses, dividends, etc.) and projected monthly expenses.

 Working with an experienced buyer’s agent (who also offers you a buyer closing credit to save you money on the purchase) will help ensure that you are fully informed about the nuances and different requirements for each co-op before you’ve invested too much time in something which may not be the right fit.

-In general, for co-op sponsor units, condos and for new construction you will not be required to include a REBNY financial statement when submitting an offer.
+In general, for co-op sponsor units, condos and for new construction you will not be required to include a REBNY Financial Statement when submitting an offer.
 For these situations, a pre-approval letter, proof of funds as well as your offer level (price, % down and contingencies) will suffice.

+Under the assets section you will be asked to itemize and list all liquid and non-liquid assets for both yourself and any co-applicant (spouse, significant other, etc.).
 When a listing agent reviews the assets section of the REBNY financial statement, he or she will be looking to see if you have enough liquid assets to cover the following items:

-Many co-ops have specific guidelines for the amount of post-closing liquidity a new shareholder (purchaser) should have after closing on the apartment.
+Most co-ops have specific guidelines for the amount of post-closing liquidity a new shareholder (purchaser) should have after closing on the apartment.
 If you are buying all cash, ‘post-closing liquidity’ simply means the amount of liquid assets you have available to cover the monthly co-op maintenance.
 If you are financing the unit, ‘post-closing liquidity’ means the amount of liquid assets you have to cover both the monthly mortgage and maintenance bills.

 Co-ops often look for anything between one to three years of post-closing liquidity.
 In some cases, the amount the board is looking for is also related to how strong your ‘debt to income’ ratio is (more on this below).